You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 2. Then, toggle “Explicit results filter.”

-Previously excluded results–potentially including your own site–should start pouring in.
+Previously excluded results–potentially including your own site–should start appearing.

 4. Blocked Googlebots

-Robots are all over the Internet.
-From web crawling bots to spam bots, there is no avoiding bots on the web.
+Robots are all over the Internet, from web crawling bots to spam bots.

 5. Google Penalties

-Google has rules; break enough of them, and your site could be penalized.
+Google has rules.
+Break enough of them, and your site faces penalties.

-Google Penalties are penalties sites receive when they break terms of service or do not meet Google algorithm’s Core Web Vitals standards.
+Google Penalties are penalties sites receive when they break terms of service or do not meet Google’s Core Web Vitals standards.
 Incurring enough penalties can bar a site from indexing.

 Common reasons for penalties include:

-- Keyword stuffing, or putting in certain phrases too often in copy and in ways that are irrelevant or awkwardly worded.
+- Keyword stuffing, or putting in certain phrases too often in copy and/or in ways that are irrelevant or awkwardly worded.

-- Hidden text, or text that is “hidden” from users (such as using white font on a white background) in an attempt to keyword stuff without visually appearing to keyword stuff.
+- Hidden text, or text that is hidden from users (such as using white font on a white background) in an attempt to keyword stuff without visually appearing to do so.

 - Unnatural backlinks/spam links, or inbound links that Google considers to be harmful.
-They are irrelevant to the content they are linking to.
+They are irrelevant to the content to which they link.

 6. Miscellaneous Errors